marabian/recipe-generator/README.md

 # Streamlit Recipe Generator

-A Streamlit web application that allows users to generate recipes based on ingredients using Gemini's text and image generation capabilities.
+A Streamlit web application that allows users to generate recipes based on ingredients using Gemini's interleaved text and image generation capabilities.

 ## Features